catfact/dowser/readme.md

 ## dowser

-`dowser` is a quick and simple utility for performing spectral analysis of sound files.
+`dowser` is (presently) a quick and simple low-level utility for performing spectral analysis of sound files.

 ### usage